syncany/syncany-docs/source/installation.rst

 This installs the most recent (pre-)release.
 If you want to install the bleeding edge version simply append ``--HEAD`` to the previous command.

-If you like the syncany daemon to start at system startup, install the provided launchagent following homebrew instructions.
+If you like the Syncany daemon to start at system startup, install the provided LaunchAgent following Homebrew instructions.

 Docker
 ^^^^^^